RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Tandy Color Computer

-This computer (which is confusingly also known as _TRS-80 Color Computer_ even though it's a completely different machine than the _TRS-80_) is emulated using the [XRoar](http://www.6809.org.uk/xroar) emulator.
+This computer (which is confusingly also known as _TRS-80 Color Computer_ even though it's a completely different machine than the _TRS-80_) is emulated using MAME standalone or the [XRoar](http://www.6809.org.uk/xroar) emulator.

+**MAME**

+To use MAME you simply need the `coco.zip` and `coco_fdc.zip` BIOS files in the ROMs/coco directory and your games should work.
+Note however that only cartridge and tape files can be used with MAME (via two separate emulator entries), and not diskettes.

+When running tape files there is quite some loading time involved, so it's recommended to fast-forward through the loading process.
+How this is done differs per platform but usually it's via the page down key on Linux and via the insert key on Windows.
+For this to work you may first need to disable UI controls in MAME via the scroll lock key.
+For MAME4droid 2024 you can hold the Start and A buttons to fast-forward.
+For additional details about this functionality refer to the MAME documentation.

+**XRoar**

 This emulator is available for Linux, macOS and Windows, although on Linux you may need to build it from source code depending on which distribution you're using.
 Refer to the XRoar website for more information.
 If you manually download or build the emulator yourself then see the [Using manually downloaded emulators on Linux](USERGUIDE-DEV.md#using-manually-downloaded-emulators-on-linux) section of this guide for more details on where you need to install it.